l3gacyb3ta/oldsitev2/content/posts/ethereummarshyanewproject.md

 ---
-title: "ethereum & marshy, a new project!"
+title: ethereum & marshy, a new project!
-date: 2021-03-13 14:48:01
+date: 2021-03-13T14:48:01.000+00:00
-# weight: 1
-# aliases: ["/"]
-tags: ["title: ethereum & marshy, a new project!"]
+tags:
+- ethereum
+- solidity
+- marshy
-author: "l3gacy"
+author: l3gacy
-# author: ["Me", "You"] # multiple authors
 showToc: true
 TocOpen: false
-draft: false
 hidemeta: false
 comments: false
-description: ""
+description: ''
-disableHLJS: false # to disable highlightjs
+disableHLJS: false
 disableShare: false
 hideSummary: false
 ShowReadingTime: true
 ShowBreadCrumbs: true
 ShowPostNavLinks: true
-ShowToc: true # table of contents
+ShowToc: true

 ---
 So a while back I was asked by my dad, _"What does BitCoin have to do with these computer parts shortages?"_ Well I knew the basics of the blockchain idea, but I didn\'t know the specifics.
 So after a bit of googling I found out and that was that.
 Now a few days later I saw a video in my YouTube recommended feed: "Programming the blockchain with Ethereum!" or something like that.
 I then watched it and got sucked into a rabbit hole.